mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 relies on his cellmate 3136 Stiv the Blade and two guards, G5 Emit Patowic and G8 Alvim Karaas, to provide muscle for his operation.

-Warden Grice: S1 Warden Grice takes little interest in the day-to- day running of the prison, but he still maintains overall authority in Tarkwall.
+Warden Grice: S1 Warden Grice takes little interest in the day-to-day running of the prison, but he still maintains overall authority in
+Tarkwall.
 Among those closely associated with Grice are G18 Tomas Dannessur and 2943 Milovan Gant.